-Our community of trained and caring adults work together to provide a high-quality Club experience through positive relationships, the provision of a safe, fun and positive environment where unique opportunities to learn and grow are accessible, expectations success inspire success and personal growth is recognized.
-These key elements of positive youth development are embedded in everything from our intent based, outcome driven programming to summer programming and field trips.
+Our community of trained and caring adults work together to provide a high-quality Club experience dedicated to positive youth development and the success of each individual child we reach.
+Through positive relationships and the provision of a safe, fun environment, young people have unique opportunities to learn and grow, are challenged and inspired by expectations and recognized for their growth.
+These key elements of positive youth development are the key to the Boys & Girls Club being the Premier youth development organization.